-Surgeons currently repair fractures by screwing a plate onto the bone to hold the rib in place, so it heals properly.
+Rib fractures are one of the most common trauma injuries in the U.S., comprising nearly 10% of such cases.
+Surgeons currently repair them by screwing a plate onto the bone to hold the rib in place so it heals properly.

 “It works very well but does require an incision that is quite significant, at times, to accomplish it,” Dr. Briggs said.
 “So what does the next evolution of surgical stabilization of ribs look like?
 I kept coming back to the hollow space in the middle of the rib.
 It’s there on every rib.
 Is there a way to utilize that canal to stabilize the rib such that you don’t need to make the big incision to put a plate on it?”

 One of the most difficult fracture locations is under the scapula, the large bone that covers the back of the shoulder.
 Currently, the surgeon must work under the bone in a very small space to move the plate in position and screw it to the rib.
 The procedure often involves making a large incision and lifting the scapula, dividing muscles in the process.

-The other tricky location is a para-spinal fracture, a fracture near the vertebrae where the rib connects with the transverse process, a bony protrusion off each side of the vertebra where muscles, ligaments and ribs come together.
+The other tricky location is a para-spinal fracture, a break near the vertebrae where the rib connects with the transverse process, a bony protrusion off each side of the vertebra where muscles, ligaments and ribs come together.
 A significant number of fractures occur near that interface and can affect the person’s breathing.

 May help aging population

 The rib fixation device also could allow for treatment of fractures in other areas of the rib cage, Dr. Briggs said.

 “And it may evolve into a procedure that’s much more tolerable to the patients, particularly as the population ages.
 We have more geriatric patients, and many of our rib-fracture patients are elderly.
 Having a procedure that is less invasive is much easier for them to tolerate and has the potential to get them more functional more quickly than medicines alone or medicines with a larger incision,” he said.